Lier, Belgium: History

 A conspicuous feature of the market square is a headstone (witches-stone, placed in 1974) that marks the spot where Lier's last witchcraft-related execution is traditionally believed to have taken place.

 In 1860, a skeleton of a mammoth was unearthed at the site of the current city hall buildings.
 It was the first mammoth skeleton to be discovered in western Europe.

 At the start of the WWI, King Albert and his Chiefs of Staff were temporarily headquartered in Lier, before retreating to Temse as German lines advanced.
 Being part of the redoubt of Antwerp, the city suffered heavily under German artillery fire, leaving much of its medieval structures damaged beyond repair.
 Most medieval-style structures that exist today (including the town hall and its belfry) are therefore replicas, built shortly after the War.

 Lier is routinely referred to with the rhyme Lierke Plezierke (which roughly translates as "fun in Lier").
 This expression originates from a booklet Felix Timmermans wrote in 1928, in celebration of the 50th wedding anniversary of a neighbouring couple.

 The strong ties Lier had developed with the Belgian military ever since in 1888 artillery barracks were built, continued after the World Wars.
 From 1955 to 1997 the barracks housed the Royal School of Cadets (cadet school for the Belgian army).
 A prominent alumnus of this school is Belgian astronaut Frank De Winne.
 The site was vacated by the army in 1998, acquired by the city, and now houses city hall and the police department.
 Two artillery pieces are on display on the city hall's patio, as a reminder of the building's past.
 The city of Lier is also patron city to the Belgian Army's Second Artillery Regiment (now termed the Artillery Battalion).

 Geography

-Lier is divided into five main districts: Leuvensepoort, Mechelpoort, Lisp, the city centre and Koningshooikt.
+Some might argue that Lier is a part of the Antwerp suburban area, making it a district on itself, but generally, Lier is divided into five main districts: Leuvensepoort, Mechelpoort, Lisp, the city centre and Koningshooikt.
 The last is a historic village that was administratively joined to the town as a sub-municipality in 1977.